 “THE STRENGTH OF MORMON DOCTRINE.—I have traveled to preach these doctrines in most of the United States and in the Canadas; I have preached them in England, in Scotland, in Wales, in the Isle of Man and the Jerseys, in France, Germany, in the principal cities of America and Europe, and to many prominent men in the world; and I have not yet found a man that could controvert one principle of Mormonism upon scriptural grounds—JD 5:239, September 13, 1857” (John Taylor, The Gospel Kingdom, p.
 6).

 “Now I come to us, Mormons.
 We are the only true Church, so we say.
 We have the only true faith, so we say and believe.
 I believe we have many great and true principles revealed from the heavens.
 I will tell you how I feel about it, and what I have said many times when I have been abroad among the priests, people, and philosophers.
-If any man under the heavens can show me one principles of error that I have entertained, I will lay it aside forthwith, and be thankful for the information” (John Taylor, The Gospel Kingdom, p.
+If any man under the heavens can show me one principle of error that I have entertained, I will lay it aside forthwith, and be thankful for the information” (John Taylor, The Gospel Kingdom, p.
 50).

 “For although we came into corporal existence here, we existed thousands of age before we came here.
 We only came here to live on this state of action, whereon we are to work out our probation, and to prepare ourselves for the eternal courts of glory and a celestial kingdom of God.
 Time is a short space between, or in, eternity.
 Eternity existed before time was, and will exist when time will cease; and so did we.—MS, 8:84-85, July 6, 1845” (John Taylor, The Gospel Kingdom, p.
 12).

 “As eternal beings, we existed with our Father I the eternal worlds.
-We came on this earth, and obtained tabernacles, that, through taking possession of them, and passing through a scene of trial, and tribulation, and suffering, we might be exalted to more glory, dignity, and power than would have been possible for us to obtain had we not been placed in our present positon.—JD, 1:230-231, April 8, 1853” (John Taylor, The Gospel Kingdom, p.
+We came on this earth, and obtained tabernacles, that, through taking possession of them, and passing through a scene of trial, and tribulation, and suffering, we might be exalted to more glory, dignity, and power than would have been possible for us to obtain had we not been placed in our present position.—JD, 1:230-231, April 8, 1853” (John Taylor, The Gospel Kingdom, p.
 14).

 “A good many people, and those professing Christians, will sneer a good deal at the idea of present revelation.
 Whoever heard of true religion without communication with God? . . .
-The principles of present revelation, then, is the very foundation of our religion.
+The principle of present revelation, then, is the very foundation of our religion.
 The Christian world rejects that, and says the Bible is all-sufficient” (John Taylor, The Gospel Kingdom, p.
 35. Ellipsis mine).